yuvrajseh1628/Simulator-for-Self-Driven-Car/README.md

-The code will appear as the course progresses and will be divided into parts as follows:
+The code will appear as the project progresses and will be divided into parts as follows:
   1. Car driving mechanics
   2. Road definition
   3. Artificial sensors